Verifying special circumstances

-- how it impacts on their ability to secure and maintain housing - eg renting privately
+- how it impacts on their ability to secure and maintain housing, including renting privately

-- if the customer needs ongoing support to maintain accommodation
+- if the customer needs ongoing support, including if they need support to maintain accommodation

 - which services currently provide support to the customer

-- why public or community housing would be the customer’s only accommodation option
+- why public or community housing is the customer’s only accommodation option

-- any specific property requirements - eg no stairs, bath, specific location close to essential supports
+- any specific property requirements, such as no stairs, bath, specific location close to essential supports

 - other relevant financial, social or cultural circumstances that impact the customer.

-If you’re a support or agency worker, also address the below:
+If you’re a support or agency worker, also include:

 - how long you’ll be providing support to the customer

-- arrangements you’ve made for additional or ongoing support to the customer - eg referred to other agencies.
+- arrangements you’ve made for additional or ongoing support to the customer, like if you’ve referred to other agencies.

-If you’re a health or medical professional, also address the below:
+If you’re a health or medical professional, also provide:

 - the customer’s treatment plan and long-term prognosis

-- if and how the condition will change in the future.
+- how their condition may change in the future.